hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-toolbox.md

 - `@dependabot ignore this major version` will close this PR and stop Dependabot creating any more for this major version (unless you reopen the PR or upgrade to it yourself)
 - `@dependabot ignore this minor version` will close this PR and stop Dependabot creating any more for this minor version (unless you reopen the PR or upgrade to it yourself)
 - `@dependabot ignore this dependency` will close this PR and stop Dependabot creating any more for this dependency (unless you reopen the PR or upgrade to it yourself)
-- `@dependabot use these labels` will set the current labels as the default for future PRs for this repo and language
-- `@dependabot use these reviewers` will set the current reviewers as the default for future PRs for this repo and language
-- `@dependabot use these assignees` will set the current assignees as the default for future PRs for this repo and language
-- `@dependabot use this milestone` will set the current milestone as the default for future PRs for this repo and language

 You can disable automated security fix PRs for this repo from the [Security Alerts page](https://github.com/hyperledger/aries-toolbox/network/alerts).

 </details>